danchoi/kindlefodder/README.md

 write the Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested in writing that recipe.

-Otherwise, my small software shop, Kaja Software LLC, may be willing to do it for a reasonable fee.
+Otherwise, my software outfit, Kaja Software LLC, may be willing to do it for a reasonable fee.
 Send your inquiry to <info@kajasoftware.com>.